-- 1) Remove fiber-optic cable from the reel in a manner acceptable to the Manufacturer and Engineer. - Do not twist or bend the fiber-optic cable in excess of the limits recommended by the manufacturer. - 3) As the cable is fed into the duct and conduit system the Contractor shall use a manufacturer approved water-based cable lubricant for all fiber-optic cable installations. - 4) Protect at all times all proposed cables, cable ends, and any exposed portions of fiber-optic cable from damage including water intrusion. - 5) Any existing pull tape or tracer wire that is used as a pull rope for fiber-optic cable installation shall be replaced in kind.
+- Remove fiber-optic cable from the reel in a manner acceptable to the Manufacturer and Engineer. - 2) Do not twist or bend the fiber-optic cable in excess of the limits recommended by the manufacturer. - 3) As the cable is fed into the duct and conduit system, use a manufacturer approved water-based cable lubricant for all fiber-optic cable installations. - 4) Protect at all times all proposed cables, cable ends, and any exposed portions of fiber-optic cable from damage including water intrusion. - 5) Replace in kind any existing pull tape or tracer wire that is used as a pull rope for fiber-optic cable installation.
 The cost of any tracer wire or pull tape replacement shall be subsidiary to the fiber-optic cable installation.